 AUGUST Day Camps

-Welcome to our summer camps!
+Welcome to our pony camps!
+Here at Pony Party Place, we offer safe and comprehensive horse riding camps with lots of riding time, for all ages.
+We make learning fun.
 We have day camps and week-long camps.
 Extended hours are available, too.
-Here at Pony Party Place, we offer safe and comprehensive horse riding camps with lots of riding time, for all ages.
-We make learning fun.
 Scroll down and find the camp that best suits your needs.

 Preschool Down on the Farm Pony Camp

 Calling all parents, nannies, caregivers!
 Wear your boots and come feed the chickens – Sparkle, Macaroni and all the girls – and collect their eggs.
 We might have to hunt for some and you will get to take them home.
 The bunny family – Cotton, Oreo, Cutie, Lighting Bug, Jiggie, and Inspector Perot – love carrots and apples.
 We will have time to groom and decorate the ponies and have pony rides, too.
 Bring a bag lunch and have lunch on the fairy trail.
-(In case of rain you may eat indoors.)
+(If it rains, we eat in the party room.)

 Time: 10:00 to 12:00

 Fairy/ Unicorn Day Camp

 Join us for fairy / unicorn fun.
 We start the magical day with decorating our fairy costumes: tutus, wings and headbands (these are provided and will be sent home with your child).